teddbug-S/dupliCat/README.md

    ## Methods

-   - the `generate_secure_hash` method takes a file as first argument and generates a secure for it.
+   - the `generate_secure_hash` method takes a file as first argument and generates a secure-hash for it.
      Hashing algorithm is blake2b, key is the size of the file, it returns the file with secure_hash attribute set.
 File must be of type `dupliFile`.